IBM/AutoXAI4Omics/MANUAL.md

 * `output_file_ge`: Processed output file name (it will be in .csv format)

 ### Plotting config parameters
  * `plot_method`: A list of the plots to create (as defined in the `define_plots()` function in `plotting.py`).
 If this list is empty or `null`, no plots are made.
 The `plotting.py` script can be run separately if the models have been saved, decoupling model and graph creation but still using the same config file.
+All the generated plots will be saved in the sub-folder `/graphs`.
+For each  model in the model List, the tool will generate graphs and/or .csv files summarising the results and named as `<plot name_<model name>.png` or `<results type>_<model name>.csv`

  Currently possible options are listed below:

 * Plots available for classification and regression tasks:
-    * "barplot_scorer": Barplots of ...
-    * "boxplot_scorer": Boxplots of ....
-    * "shap_plots": SHAP explainability plots ...
-    * "permut_imp_all_data_cv": permut_importance ...
+    * "barplot_scorer": Barplot showing a comparison in the performance of the models listed in `model_list` on the test set, or unseen samples.
+In the sub-folder `results/` one .csv file will be saved, `results/scores__performance_results.csv`, containing the scores specified in `scorer_list`(e.g., MAE and MSE) on the test and training datasets for each model in `model_list`.
+    * "boxplot_scorer": Boxplot showing a comparison in performances of the models listed in `model_list` resulting from 5 fold cross validation on the entire dataset.
+    * "shap_plots": SHAP explainability plots, i.e., shap summary bar plot and shap summary dot plot for each model in `model_list`, `graphs/top_features_AbsMeanSHAP_Abundance_<data>_<model>.csv`
+    * "permut_imp_all_data_cv": Permutation importance plot showing the list of the top feautures ranked by importance as computed by eli5 while performing 5 cross validation using the entire dataset.
+For each model the scores of 5CV are saved in `results/<scores_5CV_<model>.csv>`

+* Options for explainability and feature importance plots:
+    * "top_feats_permImp": Number of top ranked features to be visualised in the permutation importance plots, e.g., 10.
+    * "top_feats_shap": Number of top ranked features to be visualised in the SHAP plots, e.g., 20.
+    * "explanations_data": Data for which SHAP explanation are required.
+Options available are "test" for the samples in test set, "exemplars" for the examplar samples in the test set and "all" for all the samples in the dataset.

 * Plot avaliable for classification tasks only:
-    * "conf_matrix": conf_matrix_plot .....
+    * "conf_matrix": The confusion matrix computed on the test set, after the model has being trained and tuned.
+This plot is generated for each model in `model_list`.

-* Plots available for regression tasks only:
+* Plots available for regression tasks only.
+These plots are generated for each model `in model_list`:
-    "hist_overlapped": histograms,
-    "joint": joint_plot,
-    "joint_dens": joint_plot,
-    "corr": correlation_plot
+    "hist_overlapped": Histograms showing the overlap between the distributions of true values and predicted values by a given model.
+This plot is generated for each model in `model_list`.
+    "joint": joint_plot: Scatter plot showing the correlation between true values and predicted values by a given model.
+Pearson's correlation is also reported.
+    "joint_dens": joint_plot: Joint density plot showing the correlation between true values and predicted values by a given model.
+Pearson's correlation is also reported.
+    "corr": correlation_plot: Simple correlation plot between true values and predicted values by a given model.
+Similar to "joint".

 ### Explainability config parameters
 If 'shap_plots'is in `plot_method` list, the following parameters can be specified: